Donald Pelmear: Life and career

 Pelmear began acting in amateur theatre and then, from 1953, acted in repertory theatre.
 He did not attend drama school, but learned from watching and listening to other actors.
 He appeared with theatre companies across England, including the Bristol Old Vic Theatre Company, the Oxford Playhouse Company, and the New Shakespeare Company, and was known for his versatility and flexibility as an actor.

 Pelmear enjoyed playing comedy, and critics applauded his comic roles in plays such as The White Sheep of the Family, Separate Rooms and Kafka's Dick, musical comedies such as The Fantasticks and Salad Days.
 He played various roles in pantomimes, including Aladdin in The Adventures of Aladdin and his Wonderful Lamp and Mole in Toad of Toad Hall.

 In the West End, Pelmear played Doc in the 1984/85 revival of West Side Story at Her Majesty's Theatre, and Monsieur Damiens in the 1990/91 production of Anouilh's The Rehearsal at the Almeida Theatre and Garrick Theatre.

 He also played many serious roles, including Aslaksen in Ibsen's An Enemy of the People and Lawrence of Arabia in Terence Rattigan's play Ross, a review of which stated "Donald Pelmear is an actor of subtlety and power, who draws a consistent portrait and resists every temptation to overdraw it".
 His portrayal of Sir Thomas More in A Man for All Seasons was described as "a very sensitive portrayal" and a "warming, human performance of a beautifully realized character", in which "[e]very mood of this great man is faithfully depicted - his gentleness, lowliness, gravity, wit, affability, piety and heroism."
 Pelmear also appeared in the first play performed at the new Nuffield Theatre, Southampton, playing Malvolio in the Salisbury Arts Theatre Company's production of Twelfth Night; a critic wrote that "Donald Pelmear is an excellent Malvolio who finally leaves his audience torn between pity and aversion."

-In December 2005, Pelmear entered a Civil Partnership with his partner, the actor Max Harvey.
-Sadly, this would not last long, as Harvey would pass away three months later.
+In December 2005, Pelmear entered a civil partnership with his partner, the actor Max Harvey, who died three months later.

 Pelmear died on 11 January 2025, at the age of 100.